AMK500/AMK500/README.md

 <h1 align="center">👋 Hi, I'm Abdelrahman Mahmoud</h1>
 <!-- <h3 align="center">A passionate frontend developer from Egypt</h3> -->

-I'm a front-end developer from Egypt 🇪🇬 and I love turning designs into interactive and responsive websites.
+I'm a front-end developer from 🇪🇬 **Egypt**
+and I love turning designs into interactive and responsive websites.
 I have experience working with:

 - HTML & CSS
 - SASS & Bootstrap